-- unique (bool) whether duplicate filtering should be applied to extracted links. - process_value (collections.abc.Callable) a function which receives each value extracted from the tag and attributes scanned and can modify the value and return a new one, or return None to ignore the link altogether.
+- unique (boolean) whether duplicate filtering should be applied to extracted links. - process_value (callable) a function which receives each value extracted from the tag and attributes scanned and can modify the value and return a new one, or return None to ignore the link altogether.
 If not given, process_value defaults to lambda x: x.